OpenTranslationBible/open-bible/en-GB/18.Job/md/job-03.md

 ## Job 3:23

-> Why is light given to a man whose way is hidden,
+> Why is light given to a man whose path is concealed,
-> whom God has hedged in?
+> whom God has surrounded?

 ## Job 3:24